Vittor-Javidan/EarthLog/docs/backlog.md

 # features:

-- Automatic reference coordinates:
-    - 1. Make the reference coordinate of samples automativ, to collect gps data if the GPS is empty, when the user opens the sample
-    - 2. Add a switch to turn on/off this feature on project settings widget

 - Project and Sample reference GPS:
     - 1. Rename the input label from `GPS` to `Reference Coordinates`
     - 2. Remove the minimum distance trigger to show the distance from the reference coordinates.